• Skip to primary navigation

 Pulmonary arterial hypertension (PAH) is a serious, progressive, rare disease involving narrowing and constriction of the pulmonary arteries that carry blood from the right side of the heart to the lungs.11 PAH is also known as WHO Group 1 Pulmonary Hypertension.

-Early-Stage Research
+Pre-Clinical Research

-Preclinical | Phase 1 | Phase 2 | Phase 3 | Approved |
+Pre-Clinical Phase 1 Phase 2 Phase 3 Approved

 Next-Generation DPP1 Inhibitor